-My mother used to make Zōsui to finish off bits and pieces of leftover vegetables and cooked rice.
-To make this soup more filling, she often added some dumplings which I loved.
+My mother used to make Zōsui to finish off bits and pieces of leftover Vegetables and Cooked Rice.
+To make this soup even more filling, she often added some dumplings which I loved.
 Omochi is also very nice in this soup but they are not available always, so she used to make simple wheat flour-base dumplings.
 This soup will keep you warm on a cold day.

-Some Vegetables (Carrot, White Radish, Shiitake, Japanese Mushrooms, Potato, Spinach, Tofu)
+Some Vegetables (Carrot, White Radish, Shiitake, Shimeji, Potato, Spinach, Tofu)

 Salt & Soy Sauce